Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Preliminary Performance

 This behavior was further investigated using our Monte Carlo simulation and was found to be correlated with both the trigger logic and the mixing state of the LS within the tank.
 When LS micelles were initially injected, they did not disperse uniformly.
 Instead, a "micelle-dense" region formed near the injection point, a highly scattering zone, which reflected Cherenkov light away from the bottom PMTs.
 As a result, fewer bottom PMTs were hit than usual, often falling short of the trigger requirement.
 This effect is clearly seen in the drop in trigger rate per minute shown in Fig.~\ref{fig:injection_transition}.
 Initially, as micelles began entering the tank, the added scintillation light boosted both the trigger rate and the observed light yield.
 However, once the micelle-dense region became more concentrated, the trigger rate dropped.
 During this phase, only muons passing directly through the dense region could produce enough light to satisfy the trigger, resulting in fewer, but brighter events.
 As more micelles were injected and the tank’s circulation system began to break up the concentrated region, the light yield peaked and then started to decline.
 At the same time, the trigger rate gradually recovered, indicating more uniform coverage.
 Eventually, once the LS micelles became evenly mixed throughout the detector volume, both the light yield and trigger rate stabilized at their expected higher levels.

 These phenomena, supported by both data analysis and Monte Carlo simulation, highlight the capability of the 30T demonstrator in terms of both detector design and analysis framework.
 We are actively monitoring the detector response's long-term stability through continuous calibration and source-based monitoring routines.
 The preliminary WbLS performance, in particular the light yield, is traced over time with the crossing muon samples as shown in Fig.~\ref{fig:inandout}.
 The system has operated stably during the pure water phase for several months and for several days immediately following the injection.
 The stability has been continuously monitored, and the long-term stability of the WbLS runs will be presented in a future publication.
 In addition, environmental data such as temperature, humidity, and circulation flow are being recorded along with the detected light in the detector.
-Correlation between the environment and the detected light in the detector can be calculated in order to assess their influence on the data stability.
+Correlation between the environment and the detected light in the detector can be measured in order to assess their influence on the data stability.
+For example, higher temperatures generally result in lower light yield, and vice versa~\cite{XIE2021165459}.
+Since the temperature of the system has remained stable, the impact of temperature fluctuations on the measured light yield is expected to be minimal.
 The environmental effects can be combined quantitatively, allowing us to predict and compensate for future fluctuations in detector response.
-A comprehensive Monte Carlo simulation framework employing RATPAC-TWO~\cite{ratpac} for the 30T demonstrator has been developed and benchmarked against experimental data.
+A comprehensive Monte Carlo simulation framework employing RATPAC-TWO~\cite{ratpac_two} for the 30T demonstrator has been developed and benchmarked against experimental data.
 A detailed analysis of the results will be presented in a forthcoming publication.
 The next milestone in this program involves gadolinium doping in the WbLS, coupled with the deployment of a novel AmBe calibration system integrated with an LYSO tagging module.
 This configuration will enable precise neutron–gamma coincidence measurements, providing a powerful tool to study neutrino-like interactions and verify the uniformity of the gadolinium-doped WbLS mixture.
-The AmBe–Gd simulation is ongoing, and the corresponding data analysis results will be reported in our future publications.